 Fee schedules depend on the advisory program and types of securities that the client is invested in.
 If applicable, CFS would retain a portion of its advisory fee to pay IARs.
 Asset-based fees for asset management services generally come with a maximum fee of around 1.50% of client assets.
 Financial planning fees may not exceed $250 per hour or a $10,000 flat fee in a 12-month period.

 What to Watch Out For

 In delivering its services to clients, CFS works with a variety of affiliated and unaffiliated third-party firms.
-This framework may raise conflicts of interest as some representatives may be incentivised to recommend or sell specific products.
+This framework may raise conflicts of interest as some representatives may be incentivized to recommend or sell specific products.
 Unaffiliated firms may also charge different kinds of fees for their services.
 And while these payments won’t go to CFS, they would affect your account size.
 However, CFS has a fiduciary duty to work in your best interests at all times, and it has certain protocols in place in order to reduce the potential for conflicts of interest.

 Opening an Account With CUSO Financial Services